YuLanGeoHealth/Scalable-GenePair/README.md

 -sim_dc_results.R: Combine and summary results using case-control approaches from the simulation.

 Please refer to https://github.com/warrenjl/GenePair for GenePair codes on pairwise analysis on the subsampling dataset.
+The data used in this study contain confidential information and cannot be deposited in a public repository.
+Sequence data have been deposited in GenBank and are publicly available in the NCBI BioProject database (accession number PRJNA1311115).
+Aggregate-level demographic, clinical, and lineage data are provided in the appendix of our previous publication via https://www.thelancet.com/cms/10.1016/j.lanmic.2026.101369/attachment/46b2ca56-601f-48d8-9b47-a199e15a81a3/mmc1.pdf.